RonMcKay/UQGAN/README.md

   ```
   python train_uqgan.py with args.iterations=1000 dataset.cfg.name=mnist+0-4
   ```
   If you just want to see the current config run `python train_uqgan.py print_config`.
 Run `python train_uqgan.py help` to see a list of available commands.
+Run `python train_uqgan.py options` to see a list of available hyperparameters with datatype and description.
   You can find more on this on the [sacred documentation page](https://sacred.readthedocs.io/en/latest/index.html).
 - You can define class-wise subsets of datasets with the following syntax
   ```
   dataset.cfg.name=<dataset_name>+<class_range>